vadmium/python-altium/format.md

 ## `|RECORD=1` (Schematic Component) ##
 Set up component part.
-Other objects, such as lines, pins, and labels, exist which are “owned” by the component.
+Other objects, such as lines, pins and labels exist, which are “owned” by the component.
-The component object seems to occur before any of these child objects.
+The component object seems to occur before any of its child objects.
 * `|LIBREFERENCE`
 * `|COMPONENTDESCRIPTION`: Optional
 * `|PARTCOUNT=`_integer_: Number of separated parts within component